AbdullahButt2611/Chessboard_Game/README.md

 ### Advancement

-> Player can use their turn to move other than the specified values.
-This needs to be corrected.
+> - Player can use their turn to move other than the specified values.
+This needs to be corrected. <br><br>
-> The Game is not responsive yet
+> - The Game is not responsive yet

 <br><br>
 <!-- ................................................................................................................................. -->